 “We meet in my house’s garage and homes around different neighbourhoods because we do not have a building, not even the possibility of legally registering our church.”

 Pastor Luiz, a Cuban missionary whose new church is denied authorisation, so he has to travel around different places preaching under the umbrella of various registered churches, and secretly in homes.

-What does Open Doors do to help Christians in Cuba?
+How does Open Doors support our family in Cuba?

-Open Doors partners strengthen the persecuted Church in Cuba through Bible distribution, livelihood projects, biblical training, leadership development projects and socio-economic development to increase the self-reliance of the Church.
+Open Doors local partners strengthen the persecuted Church in Cuba through Bible distribution, livelihood projects, biblical training, leadership development projects, care and support for children and pastors’ families, and socio-economic development.